 Length: 1 mile, loop

 The sole trail from Swallow Falls on this list is a nice, breezy romp.
 Your path follows the Youghiogheny River until you reach the majestic Muddy Creek Falls, before looping back through some woodlands.
 The path is lined with rocky outcroppings with rhododendron and mountain laurel blooms.
 With the sounds of the rushing river, it’s a powerful sensory experience.
 If you’d like to see even more waterfalls—and add a little length to the hike—you can take a side path to reach Tolliver Falls.
 The small but gorgeous falls (and short and simple trail) are a nice option if you want to avoid crowds.
+Best of all, Swallow Falls State Park is less than 30 minutes from our Deep Creek Lake house rentals.

 Length: 5.6 miles, loop